-Children Shouldn’t Play with Dead Things is being reissued by VCI Entertainment in a brand-new 50th anniversary 4K UHD and Blu-ray Collector’s Edition discs.
+Children Shouldn’t Play with Dead Things has been reissued by VCI Entertainment in a brand-new 50th anniversary 4K UHD and Blu-ray Collector’s Edition discs.

 This new release will include an all-new introduction and Q&A with lead actor and script contributor Alan Ormsby, the brand-new feature-length documentary Dreaming of Death: Bob Clark’s Horror Films, and more.
 VCI will also be releasing the film on standard Blu-ray and DVD.
 All editions will be released on October 25, 2022.